Looking for an easy side dish for your holiday table? These sauteed garlic mushrooms cook in no time but taste like they’ve been roasting all day.

 As with many of my recipes, these garlic mushrooms came about when we realized we were short a side dish after spending hours in the grocery store.

-It was Thanksgiving dinner for just Tim and I, but I always cook a full spread so that we can eat it for the whole week.
+It was Thanksgiving dinner for a small guest list of 2, but I always cook a full spread so that we can eat it for the whole week.

 The meal desperately needed an extra veggie side though and mushrooms were in the fridge so…